Zannick/logic-graph/INSTALL.md

 You can use roles but they will have to be set as default roles for diesel-cli.

+## Changing data directory

 If you wish to store your data in a directory other than the default for your MySQL installation (such as on a different type of storage device), you must grant the `FILE` permission to the user:

 ```sql
 GRANT FILE ON *.* TO 'logic_graph'@'localhost';
 ```

 and add the directory to your MySQL config file.
-For example, if I'm running in Linux and want to store the data on a mounted device `/mnt/e`, I would add this to my `/etc/mysql/mysql.conf` file:
+For example, if I'm running in Linux and want to store the data on a mounted device `/mnt/e`, I would add this to my `/etc/mysql/mysql.cnf` file, under the same `[mysqld]` section as above:

 ```conf
 [mysql]